NHID HealthCost Analysis Methodology

 The second point where outliers are removed is after analyzing a specific provider's experience.
 Patients with total charges in the lowest one percentile or highest fifth percentile are removed from the analysis.
 The calculations of the percentiles are done using standard statistical conventions, so if the observation values do not vary much from each other, it is unlikely any will be removed.

-Use of Procedures Codes:
+Use of Procedure Codes

 For unbundled services, the cost estimate is simply a calculation at the CPT/CDT code level for the service and the provider.
 While the algorithm for calculating unbundled services is the same as for bundled services, the variability among different patient experiences is much lower.